ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

     ```

 Once again, I highlighted the lines affected by the changes.
-This time the timings are not surpizing, we are doing more work, so the time increased from 2.8 to 3.7 seconds :
+This time the timings are not surprizing, we are doing more work, so the time increased from 2.8 to 3.7 seconds :

 ```shell
 ssloy@home:~/tinyrenderer/build$ g++ ../tgaimage.cpp ../main.cpp -O3 -Wno-narrowing && time ./a.out